lucasdu2/viewstamped-replication-erl/scratch/second-draft-viewchange-design.md

     next part of the protocol begins
     2) At the end of the view change protocol, when the replica receives a STARTVIEW message
+- Generally, think about where you need to reset caches in the execution flow.

 ## Development plan
 - Write code and test in small increments.
 Once tests pass and you're reasonably